Used Car: 2011 Mitsubishi Galant Review

 Other Cars to Consider

 With improved fuel economy and sleek styling, as well as a spacious, well-equipped interior, reviewers loved the redesigned 2011 Hyundai Sonata.
-The 2011 Sonata tops the Galant with better fuel economy estimates and a higher safety score, but the 2011 Galant has a better reliability rating.
+Additionally, the 2011 Sonata tops the Galant with better fuel economy estimates and a higher safety score.